christoph3r3w/Monytri-app/README.md

 ## Device Compatibility

-This application functions on every mobile and desktop environment and browser.
+This application functions on Most mobile and desktop environments and browsers that support:
+- HTML 4 & 5
+- JavaScript (ECMAScript 2026)

 ## Project Status & Development